-Powdery mildew grows best in conditions where this is high humidity combined with moderate temperatures.
+Powdery mildew grows best in conditions where there is high humidity combined with moderate temperatures.
 It is not much of a problem in hot, dry climates, but in temperate regions of the Midwest, Northwest, and Northeast, it is so common during the humid midsummer months that it is regarded almost as an inevitable stage in the gardening season.
-Many gardeners, in fact, don't both to treat powdery mildew, since it does not really harm plants all that much unless the infestation becomes very severe.
+In fact, many gardeners don't bother treating powdery mildew since it does not harm plants much unless the infestation becomes severe.

 - 1 gallon of water